Updated April 2019

 KNOW BEFORE YOU GO

 There are multiple service stations located between Killarney Station (start point) and Plant Street Market (end point) where you can use the restroom, get a drink of water, or just take a breather.
+Beyond that, there are regular water stations and outposts with restrooms.

 Biking at a leisurely pace directly from West Orange Bikes & Blades to Plant Street Market (4.5 miles) will take about 45 minutes.
 Factor in more time if you plan on stopping anywhere along the way.
+The route from Winter Garden Wheel Works (at Winter Garden Station) to Chua Bao An is 8.7 miles one way.
+You can shorten the trip to 6.6 miles if you have your own bikes and begin at Chapin Station.

 The West Orange Trail is open from sunrise to sunset.
 If you’re renting bikes for the day, make sure you return before 5pm when the rental shop closes.